-I just love beeswax wraps.
+I just love beeswax covers.
 What a great alternative to disposable, land-filling, single-use cling film!
 I bought one set which lasted me over 12 months (so you really do get value for money) however, I wouldn’t be The Inspired Little Pot if I didn’t try to ‘DIY’ and write up a recipe now, would I?

-I have seen recipes for beeswax wraps that require pine resin and jojoba oil.
+I have seen recipes for beeswax covers/wraps that require pine resin and jojoba oil.
 If you feel like giving these go, go for it.
 But they do get a little fiddly and while my version isn’t quite as sticky, it still works well.

 They makes the perfect ‘green’ kitchen companion and also make a gorgeous gift to give!
 So, here it is in all its simple, cost-effective and empowering glory.

 Note: Make sure you read the ENTIRE recipe before starting, as well as the notes.
 I have done the hard yards (you should see how much beeswax I had to get off my ironing board, iron and floor!!) so if you prepare yourself properly, you should have 100% success the first time!

 Makes: enough for 1 wrap Prep time: < 10 min.

 A tight-weave fabric of choice

 2 tbsp beeswax (approx.)

 Baking paper – 2 large pieces (I use these sheets)

 1. Measure fabric and cut using pinking shears – this minimises fraying of edges.